-Scheduling event staff and volunteers can seem overwhelming.
+Efficiently scheduling event staff and volunteers can seem overwhelming.
 So many people!
 So many tasks!
 Such varying availability!
-We feel ya!
+We feel ya.
 Take a deep breath.
-This is doable when you take it step by step.
-To make this process as painless as possible, we decided to map the process out in 6 easy steps.
+Scheduling an event is doable when you take it step by step.
+To make this process as seamless as possible, we decided to map the process out in six easy steps.

 1. Map Out the Tasks and Stations by Time & Location